Academic Calendar 2025-2026

 18.1.9 - Graduation during Investigation, Appeal or Withdrawal Period

-No student may graduate while their conduct is the subject of an ongoing academic integrity investigation or appeal, even if academic credit for the course(s) under investigation is not required to complete the degree.
+No student may graduate or apply to graduate while their conduct is the subject of an ongoing academic integrity investigation or appeal, even if academic credit for the course(s) under investigation is not required to complete the degree.
 When an investigation is initiated during a student’s final year of study or involves a course required to graduate, the School shall make reasonable attempts to expedite the investigation and appeal process before the expected convocation date.

 No student who has been required to withdraw due to a departure from academic integrity may apply to graduate during the withdrawal period.